elisabeth-berg/sbp-injury-public/README.md

 * The priorities and attention of employees during their shifts, particularly during safety walks & facility checks
 * The routes that are set (specific holds, movements, climbing styles) .

 To address these issues, random forest and gradient boosted models were created to predict the probability of injury on a given visit to the gym.
-Features from the models were then extracted and analyzed to identify key risk factors and make recommendations for injury prevention strategies.
+Key features from the models were then extracted and analyzed to identify pertinent risk factors and make recommendations for injury prevention strategies.

 ---